RejuSamJohn/Cosmological-Simulations/index.md

 where YT_DEST will be the folder created by the install script containing a yt installation (usually yt-conda).
 ```

-now append your ~/.bashrc with
+now append your ~/.bashrc with:

 `export PATH=/path/to/YT_DEST/bin:$PATH`